• Skip to Content

 Those admitted to the program will be required to submit proof of medical insurance coverage.
 Students must receive a minimum grade of C in all HIT courses.

-Graduates of this program qualify to take the national certification exam, the Certified Tumor Registrar (CTR), given by the National Cancer Registrars Association (NCRA).
+Graduates of this program qualify to take the national certification exam, the Oncology Data Specialist (ODS), given by the National Cancer Registrars Association (NCRA).
 The Cancer Registry Management program is accredited by the National Cancer Registrars Association.

-This is a limited enrollment program that begins in the fall semester and may be completed in four semesters.
+This is a limited enrollment program that begins in the spring semester and may be completed in four semesters.

 Prerequisites: